-- financial, sexual and emotional pressure.'
+- psychological, financial, sexual and emotional pressure.'
 In developing countries, approx. 11% of girls are married before the age of 15.
-One in 3 victims of forced marriage in the UK are under 18 years old. - 9.95.
-It is important that all members of staff recognise the presenting symptoms, know how to respond if there are concerns and where to turn for advice. - 9.96.
-Advice and help can be obtained nationally through the Forced Marriage Unit on +44 (0) 20 7008 0151 and locally through the local police safeguarding team or children's social care. - 9.97.
-While all members of staff (education, care, clinical) have important responsibilities with regard to children, young people or adults who may be at risk of forced marriage, managers and leaders should not undertake roles in this regard that are most appropriately discharged by other children's services professionals such as police officers or social workers. - 9.98.
-The Forced Marriage Unit (FMU) has created: Multi-agency practice guidelines: handling cases of forced marriage (pages 75-80 of which focus on the role of schools and colleges) and, Multi-agency statutory guidance for dealing with forced marriage, which can both be found at https://www.gov.uk/government/publications/the-right-to-choose-government-guidance-on-forced-marriage.
+One in 3 victims of forced marriage in the UK are under 18 years old. - 9.96.
+It is important that all members of staff recognise the presenting symptoms, know how to respond if there are concerns and where to turn for advice. - 9.97.
+Advice and help can be obtained nationally through the Forced Marriage Unit on +44 (0) 20 7008 0151 and locally through the local police safeguarding team or children's social care. - 9.98.
+While all members of staff (education, care, clinical) have important responsibilities with regard to children, young people or adults who may be at risk of forced marriage, managers and leaders should not undertake roles in this regard that are most appropriately discharged by other children's services professionals such as police officers or social workers. - 9.99.
+The Forced Marriage Unit (FMU) has created: Multi-agency practice guidelines: handling cases of forced marriage (pages 75-80 of which focus on the role of schools and colleges) and, Multi-agency statutory guidance for dealing with forced marriage, which can both be found at The Right to Choose: Multi-agency statutory guidane for dealing with forced marriage.
 School and college staff can contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fcdo.gov.uk.

-Breast ironing
+2740 Breast ironing

-- 9.99.
-Breast ironing, also known as breast flattening, is the pounding and massaging of a pubescent girl's breasts, using hard or heated objects, to try to make them stop developing or disappear.
-It is typically carried out by the girl's mother who will say she is trying to protect the girl from sexual harassment and rape, to prevent early pregnancy that would tarnish the family name, or to allow the girl to pursue education rather than be forced into early marriage.
-It is mostly practiced in parts of Cameroon, where boys and men may think that girls whose breasts have begun to grow are ready for sex.
-Some reports suggest that it has spread to the Cameroonian diaspora, for example to Britain.
-The most widely used implement for breast ironing is a wooden pestle normally used for pounding tubers. - 9.100.
+- 9.100.
+Breast ironing, also known as breast flattening, is the pounding and massaging of a pubescent girl's 2741 2742 breasts, using hard or heated objects, to try to make them stop developing or disappear.
+It is typically 2743 carried out by the girl's mother who will say she is trying to protect the girl from sexual harassment and 2744 rape, to prevent early pregnancy that would tarnish the family name, or to allow the girl to pursue education rather than be forced into early marriage.
+It is mostly practiced in parts of Cameroon, where 2745 boys and men may think that girls whose breasts have begun to grow are ready for sex.
+Some reports 2746 2747 suggest that it has spread to the Cameroonian diaspora, for example to Britain.
+The most widely used 2748 implement for breast ironing is a wooden pestle normally used for pounding tubers. - 9.101.
 Any suspected cases of breast ironing MUST be reported immediately under this Child Protection and Safeguarding policy and the Individual offered medical help.

-Teenage relationship abuse
+2751 Teenage relationship abuse